wp-plugins/easy-fullscreen-slider/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+An easy-to-use WordPress fullscreen slider plugin for Supersized.

 == Description ==
 Easy Fullscreen Slider allows you to add background fullscreen slider or single fullscreen image.
 You can set default settings for all posts/pages or set individually settings for each page/post.
 After activation you must change the disable option and add images.